DataDog/documentation/content/en/error_tracking/troubleshooting.md

 ### APM

-A span must have a stack, a type and a message to be processed by Error Tracking.
+To be processed by Error Tracking a span must have these following attributes:
+- `error.type`
+- `error.message`
+- `error.stack`

-The stack must have at least two lines and one *meaningful* frame (a frame with a function name and a filename in most languages)
+**Note**: The stack must have at least two lines and one *meaningful* frame (a frame with a function name and a filename in most languages)

+**Service Entry Spans**
-Only the errors from **Service Entry Spans** (uppermost service span) are processed by Error Tracking.
+Only errors from service entry spans - the uppermost service spans - are processed by Error Tracking.
 Error Tracking primarily captures unhandled exceptions and this is in place to avoid capturing errors handled internally by the service.

 [Example query of spans meeting the criteria][5]